 For the performance, Angela Alves studies the serve, forehand and backhand, and tirelessly practices the movements of the game with relish; finding a way to creatively adapt them to her needs.
 The result is a humorous choreography of sensitive resilience, which, via audio description, sign language and English subtitles, specifically ensnares numerous players in the hurdles of accessibility.

-For TENNIS, we're harnessing the "fourth wall" again: Make yourselves comfortable on the chairs, cushions and mattresses behind the net and rest assured that the butterballs won't harm you.
+RELAXED PERFORMANCE For TENNIS, we're harnessing the "fourth wall" again: Make yourselves comfortable on the chairs, cushions and mattresses and rest assured that the butterballs won't harm you.
 You definitely don't have to join in, you can just be there.
 It won't be very dark and it won't be very loud.
 Nevertheless, we are on a tennis court and this space is not equally comfortable for everyone.
 So if it gets too stressful, you can either complain to the referee or leave the room during the show.
 If you need a moment's peace and quiet, you can retreat to the foyer and of course you are very welcome to come back.

 ANGELA ALVES takes her first long-awaited tennis lessons in the summer of 2022.
 She studied dance at the ArtEZ School of Dance in the Netherlands and dance studies at the FU Berlin.
 She lives and works as a freelance choreographer in Berlin and is a member of Backbone Berlin.
 In her artistic work she negotiates perceptions and constructions of "healthy" and "sick" bodies and is interested in the subversive potential in between.
 Her practice focuses on political dimensions of the unavailable body and explores its transformative potency through strategies of access, self-empowerment and self-care in classist and ableist pre-structured spaces.
 Alves is co-founder of TURN.
 New Movement for Multiple Sclerosis e.V. and IHMAR.
 Institute for Medical & Health Humanities and Artistic Research.